 - Away from the conference, more data emerged suggesting that it may be possible to design ‘personalised vaccines’ to help treat certain types of cancer.
 The Independent and Mail Online covered this, but it’s still in the very early stages of development.

 - And in more vaccine news, the Mail Online covered a very early stage study looking to test whether a jab could prime the body’s immune to spot prostate cancer if it comes back.

 - UK scientists found that daily use of newer ‘tank’-style e-cigarettes could have a greater impact on how likely a person is to quit tobacco, compared to ‘cigalike’ models.
-We covered this, as did the Guardian, but studies designed to directly test the effectiveness of these devices in helping people quit will be needed before any firm conclusions can be drawn.
+The Guardian covered this, but studies designed to directly test the effectiveness of these devices in helping people quit will be needed before any firm conclusions can be drawn.

 Number of the week: